chentianran/chentianran.github.io/teaching/modsim/syllabus.markdown

 # MATH-4400A (CRN 2246) Spring 2019 Course Syllabus

+## Mathematical Models and Simulations

+Use of models and simulation for solving problems in applied mathematics.
+Techniques of setting up, solving and interpreting models as well as an introduction of selected standard models.

 ### When, where, and who

 * Time: MW 6:20am -- 7:35pm (75 min)